Harshaveena29/Telecom_project_dialogflow_flask/README.md

 ## MySQL
 1. Used MySQL as a backend database
-2. Details about table creation and data are mentioned in the DB folder
+2. Details about table creation and data are mentioned in the DB folder, models